 Panasonic’s venture into the bike industry goes back to its founder, Konosuke Matsushita.
 The young Konosuke grew up with a family running a bike shop.
 In 1918, Matsushita launched what eventually became the Panasonic Corporation of today.
 The company’s first bestseller was a battery-powered bicycle lamp.

 After World War II, Konosuke Matsushita channeled his cycling ventures into two subsidiaries: Panasonic Cycle Technology (launched as National Bicycle), manufacturing bicycles and cycling accessories, and the Panaracer Corporation (launched as National Tire), producing tires and tubes.

 When in the 1970s the baby-boomer generation was coming of age, cycling became a popular recreational activity.
 During the “bike boom,” bicycle sales in the US even topped those of automobiles (in quantities, not in revenue).

 When the Yen shock, a massive revaluation of the Japanese currency against the dollar, hit the market in 1985, the Japanese bike industry began to lose its momentum.
 Manufacturers were forced to outsource production to low-wage countries, first to Taiwan, then to China.

 At the same time, a new breed called mountain bikes cut more and more into classic touring and road bike sales.
-While the latter was a stronghold of the Japanese, the MTB boom was mainly fueled by manufacturers from the US.
+While road bikes had traditionally been a stronghold of the Japanese, the MTB boom was mainly fueled by manufacturers from the US.

 In 1989, founder Konosuke Matsushita passed away at the age of 94.
-Following this, distribution of the company’s cycling products to North America was stopped.
-A few years later, operation in Europe was ceased too.
+Following this, distribution of the company’s cycling products to North America was ceased.
+A few years later, sales in Europe were stopped too.

 Panasonic Cycle Today